alcarney/blog/content/20241116T120000--local-llms-with-ollama-and-gptel__blog_emacs_llms_til.rst

 :tags: blog, emacs, llms, til
 :author: Alex Carney
 :language: en
-:excerpt: 1

 TIL: Local LLMs with Ollama and gptel
 =====================================

+.. container:: post-teaser

    LLMs don't look like they're going to go away anytime soon, so I may as well start playing around with them.
    Since I am also using Emacs more and more it also makes sense to try using it as the interface to any models.

 Installing Ollama
 -----------------